Article Content

 What is an open emitter?

-Simply put, an open emitter is something like your Trijicon RMR, Leupold Delta Point Pro, and honestly 90% of your pistol red dots.
+Simply put, an open emitter optic is something like your Trijicon RMR, Leupold Delta Point Pro, and honestly 90% of your pistol red dots.
 They have an emitter that projects the dot onto a piece of glass.
 However, dirt, water, and other elements can get into the emitter and block it.
 This means your dot does not appear on the glass.
 Now, how often does this happen?
 For most concerned citizens, very rarely, if at all.
 I have only encountered it once while I was shooting due to snow getting into the emitter.
 If your primary and only use for your handgun is to EDC then you will probably never have any issues with an open emitter because it is hidden under a t-shirt or jacket.
 However, if you are a LEO or someone who wants that added level of assurance, then something like an Enclosed emitter might be more your speed.
 Open Emitters do have a lot going for them though!
 They tend to have larger windows which means it’s easier to find your target and dot.
 They are also proven optics, open emitters like the RMR have been around for 10-plus years now and are built like tanks.
 Plus, a lot of red dots mount to the RMR footprint so you can try a lot of different optics!
 So if you are happy with your open emitter then there is pretty much no reason to switch

-What is a closed Emitter?
+What is a closed emitter?

 Closed emitters have grown in popularity in the last year or so.
 This is because there are just better options on the market and more companies are making them.
 You have probably seen the Aimpoint Acro P-2, Holosun 509t, and the Steiner MPS pop up on social media and thought to yourself “Those things are huge”.
 Closed emitters prevent debris from blocking the emitter because the emitter is housed within the optic itself.
 This means that by simply brushing off the debris on your optic you are back to shooting.
 This can be a huge benefit but for most of us it just becomes a nice peace of mind feature.
 As I mentioned before, I have only had 1 issue with an open emitter but that one issue caused me to start looking into closed emitters because I wanted a dot that would work when it snows and rains.
 However, like I mentioned before, how often will you find yourself in that situation?
 That is a question you will have to answer for yourself.